LUMC/galaxy-launcher/README.md

 galaxy_brand | The galaxy brand name
 galaxy_report_user | The user to access the reports section. galaxy_report_password | The password to access the reports section. optional_environment_settings | This is a YAML dictionary that takes any docker environment values.
-See the documentation of [bjgruening/docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) which options are available.
+See the documentation of [bgruening/docker-galaxy-stable](https://github.com/bgruening/docker-galaxy-stable/blob/master/README.md) which options are available.

 ### web.settings
+<a href="#top">Back to top</a>

 Variable | Function
 ---|---
 galaxy_web_urls | Nginx reroutes traffic coming from these urls to the galaxy server.
 You should put the registered domain name here.